sayhitosandy/Two_Phase_NeRF/README.md

 ```
 This is only an example.
 Feel free to use one or more `.npz` files to train the Two-Phase NeRF.

-## Training Configurations
+## Configuration Settings
-We can use the `conf.yam'` file to set up all required training and testing parameters.
+We can use the `conf.yaml` file to set up all required training and testing parameters.
 Following describes the configuration parameter.

 1. `model` - Determines the type of NeRF we want to train. `tiny_nerf` indicates original tiny nerf module and `two_phase_nerf` indicates the nerf module we introduced.